 - Grinding narrows the original size tolerance range.

 - Polishing improves surface finish.

 All cold products provide a superior surface finish, and are superior in tolerance, concentricity, and straightness when compared to black steel.

 Cold finished bars are typically harder to work with than black steel due to the increased carbon content.
 However, this cannot be said about bright drawn sheet and black steel sheet.
 With these two products, the bright drawn product has low carbon content and it is typically annealed, making it softer than black steel sheet.

 Uses: Any project where tolerances, surface condition, concentricity, and straightness are the major factors.

-Looking for black steel or bright drawn steel?
-Visit one of our 6 locations in the United Kingdom to purchase in store.
+Visit one of our 6 locations in the United Kingdom today.

 Metal Supermarkets UK – Stainless Steel, Aluminium, Bright, Black, Engineering, Bronze, Copper, Brass, Tool, Galvanised

 7 locations in the United Kingdom offering instant access to a wide variety of metal types, shapes, sizes and grades.Find your closest store